loganmarchione/loganmarchione.com/content/posts/2022/12/index.md

 # Introduction

 It's been a while since my [last K3s post](/2022/03/kubernetes-guis/).
 In that time, I've torn-down and rebuilt my single-node cluster a dozen times, but never actually moved any workloads to that cluster.
-I've also been at my job using Amazon EKS for about six months, so I think I know *just* enough to be dangerous now :winking_face:.
+I've also been at my job using Amazon EKS for about six months, so I think I know *just* enough to be dangerous now :wink:.

 # Changes since last post